murraysilber/dotfiles/tmux/.config/tmux/tmux-cheatsheet.md

 - Restore session: `Prefix + CTRL + r`
 - Install plugins: `Prefix + I`

+## Pomodoro Shortcuts
+<tmux-prefix> p to toggle between starting/pausing a Pomodoro/break
+<tmux-prefix> P to cancel a Pomodoro/break
+<tmux-prefix> _ to skip a Pomodoro/break
+<tmux-prefix> e to restart a Pomodoro
+<tmux-prefix> C-p to open the Pomodoro timer menu
+<tmux-prefix> M-p to set a custom Pomodoro timer

 ## Useful Snippets

 Add this to you `.zshrc` to always work in a Tmux session: